amonetta/carsktz/README.md

 - as numeric: `owner` is understood as owner DNI and query will return cars whose owner DNI is equal to given one
 - as literal: `owner` is understood as owner name propose (name or surname) and query will return cars whose owner name or surname are like given one

- Finally, and as you have saw, you can provide some, all or no param to the query as your needs.
+ Finally, and as you can see, you can provide some, all or no param to the query as your needs.

 ### GET & UPDATE